Recognition of same-sex unions in El Salvador: Legislative action

+Native Salvadorans

+While many Indigenous cultures historically practiced polygamy to some extent, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
+There is some evidence for the existence of two-spirit individuals or identities and behaviours that may be placed on the LGBT spectrum in Indigenous communities.
+In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
+The Pipil refer to them as siwakich.
+Indigenous people have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+Among the Pipil, marriage was primarily monogamous and patrilocal, though elites often practiced polygyny.

+Religious performance

+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+The Church has been involved politically in attempts to ban same-sex marriage.
+In 2009, the Archbishop of San Salvador, José Luis Escobar Alas, expressed support for a constitutional amendment banning same-sex marriage, describing it as "not an attack on specific groups", but rather "an essential protection of marriage, establishing what marriage truly is and should be."
+He added, "The promotion and defense of the family has always been a concern for the Church, in her commitment to the common good and happiness of the human person and society at large."
+The Church gathered some 300,000 signatures in favor of the amendment.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Pentecostal and Evangelical groups are also firmly opposed to same-sex marriage.
+On the other hand, the Diocese of El Salvador in the Anglican Church in Central America has taken steps to welcome LGBT members.

 Public opinion

 According to a 2008 poll, 14% of Salvadorans supported same-sex marriage, while 80% were opposed and 6% were undecided.
 A 2010 poll revealed that El Salvador had some of the lowest support for legalizing same-sex marriage in Latin America, at 10%.

 According to a Pew Research Center survey conducted between November 9 and December 17, 2013, 11% of Salvadorans supported same-sex marriage, while 81% were opposed.
 The 2017 AmericasBarometer showed that 19% of Salvadorans supported same-sex marriage.
-The Society for Cultural Anthropology reported in 2019 that in addition to low public support the situation for LGBT Salvadorans is "nightmarish": "Normalized intrapersonal violence and sexism intersect with widely acceptable homophobia and transphobia, subjecting many to hostility and harm.
+The Society for Cultural Anthropology reported in 2019 that in addition to low public support the situation for LGBT Salvadorans was "nightmarish": "Normalized intrapersonal violence and sexism intersect with widely acceptable homophobia and transphobia, subjecting many to hostility and harm.
 Scholars have argued that violence in the country has historically hinged on and exacerbated patriarchal gender roles, dating back to the Spanish suppression of fluid sexual practices and gender identities among the Pipil through widespread wartime sexual violence in the twentieth century."
-(Note: In the Pipil language, a gay person is siwayulu (/ppl/), while a two-spirit individual who occupies a traditional, cultural and societal third gender role is siwakich (/ppl/).)